Tony Romo: 2011 season

 Romo's 102.5 quarterback rating in 2011 was fourth best in the league behind Aaron Rodgers, Drew Brees, and Tom Brady, and second highest in Cowboys history.

 Romo had four fourth-quarter comebacks in 2011.

-In Week 2 against the San Francisco 49ers, Romo suffered a broken rib and a punctured lung on a hit from Carlos Rogers in the second quarter that forced him to miss part of the game.
+During Week 2 against the San Francisco 49ers, Romo suffered a broken rib and a punctured lung on a hit from Carlos Rogers in the second quarter that forced him to miss part of the game.
 Romo came back in the final seconds of the third quarter and played the fourth quarter throwing for a touchdown and driving down the field for the game-tying field goal with four seconds left in the game to force overtime.
 On the first offensive possession for the Cowboys in overtime, Romo connected with Jesse Holley for 77 yards to set up the 19 yard game-winning field goal.
 Romo finished the game with 345 yards and two touchdowns with a 116.4 rating despite the cracked rib and punctured lung.
 For his performance in this game, Romo earned the NFC's Offensive player of the Week Award.
 Romo played with a protective vest for a few games to protect his torso.

-In Week 10, Romo posted the second highest quarterback rating of his career with a rating of 148.40 in Week 10 against the Buffalo Bills.

-In Week 16 against the Philadelphia Eagles, Romo suffered a severely bruised hand when he smashed it against an opposing player's helmet.
-He left the game after attempting just two passes with no completions.
-The next week, in the season finale at MetLife Stadium against the New York Giants, the NFC East title and a playoff spot was at stake for whichever team won, with the loser eliminated from playoff contention.
+Romo posted the second highest quarterback rating of his career with a rating of 148.40 during a Week 10 44–7 victory over the Buffalo Bills.
+During a Week 16 20–7 loss to the Philadelphia Eagles, Romo left the game after attempting just two passes with no completions after suffering a severely bruised hand when he smashed it against an opposing player's helmet.
+In the regular-season finale at MetLife Stadium against the New York Giants, the NFC East title and a playoff spot was at stake for whichever team won, with the loser eliminated from playoff contention.
 Romo started the game despite the hand injury the previous week.
-He posted 29 out of 37 passing for 289 yards, two touchdowns and one interception for a 106.0 quarterback rating and a 78% pass completion rate (second highest of the season) as the Cowboys lost the game 31–14, dropped to an 8–8 record and were eliminated from playoff contention.
+He completed 29-of-37 passes (his second highest completion rate of the season) for 289 yards, two touchdowns, and an interception for a 106.0 quarterback rating, as the Cowboys lost the game 31–14 and dropped to an 8–8 record, eliminating them from playoff contention.

 Romo accounted for 32 of the 39 total touchdowns the Cowboys scored in the 2011 NFL season (82.1%).
 No other player in the 2011 regular season contributed a higher percentage of team touchdowns (Cam Newton with 72.9% was second).
-Romo finished the 2012 season with 4,184 passing yards, 31 passing touchdowns, and ten interceptions.
+Romo finished the 2011 season with 4,184 passing yards, 31 touchdowns, and 10 interceptions to go along with 22 carries for 46 yards and a touchdown.
 He was ranked 91st by his fellow players on the NFL Top 100 Players of 2012.